HarshDev1809/Fun-Ui/README.md

 ## Components

 1. **Loader:** A collection of fun Loaders built using emoticons which adds an enjoyable touch to your React application.
    - **Face Loader:** Collections of exciting Loaders consisting of face emoticons.
-[CLick here](src/components/Loader/FaceLoader/README.md) to explore more.
+[Click here](src/components/Loader/FaceLoader) to explore more.
    - **Classic Loader:** Collection of Classic Loaders built using Emoticons.
-[Click here](src/components/Loader/CLassicLoader/README.md) to explore more.
+[Click here](src/components/Loader/CLassicLoader) to explore more.
    - **Sand Watch Loader:** Add an emoticon Sand Watch as a loader to add an unique touch to your loading screen.
-[Click here](src/components/Loader/GlassWatchLoader/README.md) to know more.
+[Click here](src/components/Loader/GlassWatchLoader) to know more.
-2. **Emoticons:** Collections of Old-School & Classic emoticons as well as many mores.
-[Click here](
+2. **Emoticons:** Collections of Old-School & Classic emoticons as well as many more.
+   - **Classic Emoticons:** Collection of Classic-Old school emoticons.
+[Click here](src/components/Emoticons/ClassicEmoticon) to explore more.
+   - **Face Emoticons:** Collection of Face emoticons to add a fun & personal touch to your React App.
+[Click here](src/components/Emoticons/FaceEmoticon) to know more.